decadevs/week-2-qa-task-bubykay/README.md

     * **Unit Testing**: Under this type of testing, individual unit of a software isolated and tested to validate that it performs as expected.
 It is majorly done during development phase e.g. testing a method, function, procedure or module.
 Unit test could be done manually or automated
     * **Integration Testing**: Testing when software modules are integrated logically and tested as a group.
 The purpose of integration testing is to expose defects in the interaction between these modules when they are integrated.
 It focuses on checking data communication amongst the integrated modules.
     * **User Acceptance Testing**: Also known as end-user testing is testing the software by the client to determine wether it can be accepted or not.
-It is the final testing performed one the functional, system, and regression testing are completed
+It is the final testing performed once the functional, system, and regression testing are completed
 * **Non-Functional Testing**
 Non-functional testing of a system evaluates characteristics of systems and software such as usability, performance efficiency or security.
 Non-functional testing is the testing of “how well” the system behaves.
 Contrary to common misperceptions, non-functional testing can and often should be performed at all test levels, and done as early as possible.
 The late discovery of non-functional defects can be extremely dangerous to the success of a project.